 Meraki Site-to-site VPN makes it easy to connect remote networks and share network resources.
 In the event that VPN fails or network resources are inaccessible, there are several places to look in Dashboard to quickly resolve most problems.
 This article will overview common site-to-site VPN issues and recommended troubleshooting steps.

-If there appears to be an issue with VPN, it is recommended to first check the Security Appliance > Monitor > VPN Status page to check the health of the appliance's connection to the VPN registry and the other peers.
+If there appears to be an issue with VPN, start by referencing the Security & SD-WAN > Monitor > VPN status page to check the health of the appliance's connection to the VPN registry and the other peers.
 If one specific tunnel is having issues, it may be helpful to check the status page for the networks of each peer in case one of them is offline or disconnected from the registry:

 The following sections outline common issues with site-to-site VPN and recommended troubleshooting steps: